 Université Paris Descartes

-Patrick Cavanagh is the head of the Centre of Attention and Vision and Professor at the Université Paris Descartes.
-He is also a Research Professor at Harvard University and at Dartmouth College.
+Patrick Cavanagh is the head of the Centre of Attention and Vision at the Université Paris Descartes and a Distinguished Research Professor at Dartmouth College.
 He received a undergraduate degree in Electrical Engineering from McGill University in 1968 and a PhD in Cognitive Psychology from Carnegie-Mellon University in 1972.
 He taught at the Université de Montréal from 1972 to 1989 and then at Harvard University from 1989 to 2008.
 Current projects study the roles of visual attention in selecting and creating visual representations, and the properties and strategies of visual attention in normal and brain damaged subjects.
 He has also explored the contribution of various features such as shadow, color, motion, and texture to representations of visual form and these experiments led to his interest in art as a source of data for neuroscience.

 The Artist as Neuroscientist